Skip to main content

 The Special Case of Primary and Joint Owners

-Of the out-of-the-box financial account roles, primary and joint owners are deactivated by default and managed directly by Salesforce.
-What this means is that you won’t see these two roles as options when you create a new financial account role (we’ll cover this in the next section of this unit).
+Of the default financial account roles, primary and joint owners are deactivated by default and managed directly by Salesforce.
+What this means is that you won’t see these two roles as options when you create a new financial account role, which we cover this in the next section of this unit.

-However, when you create a new financial account, at a minimum, you must assign at least a primary owner—even in the case of an individual account.
+However, when you create a financial account, at a minimum, you must assign a primary owner—even in the case of an individual account.
 In the case of a joint or trust account, you must also assign a joint owner.

 Let’s revisit Nigel’s Investment Account to see this in action.
 Here, Nigel is the primary owner of the financial account while Rachel is a joint owner.